An Ambrosetti-Prodi type result for fractional spectral problems: Introduction

-where $\kappa_{s}$ is a suitable positive constant \cite{CS}.
+where $\kappa_{s}$ is a suitable positive constant (see \cite{BCDPS, BrCDPS, CT, CDDS, ST}) and $u$ is the trace of $U$ (see Section $2$).
 For simplicity, we will assume that $\kappa_{s}=1$.\\ Due to the variational structure of the problem \eqref{P}, we introduce the following Euler-Lagrange functional $\Phi: \X\rightarrow \R$ associated to \eqref{P}, that is

 where $\X$ is defined as

 endowed with the norm